thomas051083/psd-psw/_events/learning-journeys-3(14-20Jul).md

       <a href="/events/learning-journeys/event-details/LJ_CcSOTB"> <img src="/images/learning-journey-1.png" /></a>
     </td>
     <td>
-      <b>Citizen-centric Service at Our Tampines Hub (OTH)</b>
+      <b>Citizen-Centric Services at Our Tampines Hub (OTH)</b>
       <br>17 July (Wed), 2.30pm - 4.00pm
-      <br>Experience how multiple agencies came together to offer comprehensive services to Tampines residents in this first-of-its-kind community and lifestyle hub.
+      <br>Experience how multiple agencies came together to engage and offer comprehensive services to Tampines residents in this first-of-its-kind community and lifestyle hub.
       <br><a href="/events/learning-journeys/event-details/LJ_CcSOTB">Click here to find out more.</a>
    </td>
   </tr>